 Jordan Harbinger: [00:08:49] Yeah, that’s, ah, man, but at age 14, you’re not thinking, “I’m addicted to this,” you’re thinking, “I found the magic freaking —

 Darren Prince: [00:08:54] Potion.

-Jordan Harbinger: [00:10:33] And I go to the doctor and he goes, “Hey, you know kids are dying from taking this because having heart attacks.”
-And I was like, “Eh, it won’t happen to me,” which is what all addicts do, I think do, but when a doctor prescribes it–
+Jordan Harbinger: [00:10:33] And I go to the doctor, and he goes, “Hey, you know kids are dying from taking this?
+They’re having heart attacks.”
+And I was like, “Ah, that won’t happen to me,” which is what all addicts, I think, do.
+But when a doctor prescribes it —

 Darren Prince: [00:10:44] It’s okay.